 Facilities for Graduate Work

 The human dimensions of organizations (HDO) program combines faculty and resources from the departments of anthropology, English, government, linguistics, philosophy, psychology, religious studies, rhetoric and writing, sociology, marketing, and mathematics, as well as the School of Information.
 Facilities of these academic units, including laboratory, library, and other research facilities, are available for use.
-Students also have access to University-wide library and computer facilities; to the vast archival materials held at the Harry Ransom Center; and to personnel, facilities, and expertise at the IC2 Institute, including the Austin Technology Incubator.
+Students also have access to University-wide library and computer facilities; to the vast archival materials held at the Harry Ransom Center; and to personnel, facilities, and expertise at the IC2 Institute.

 Additionally, classrooms, meeting spaces, and research facilities are accessible to students during the program's non-standard teaching times twice a month on Friday evenings and Saturdays.
 This schedule has been tailored to meet the needs of the program's graduate students, who are typically employed full time while in the program.